mvysny/vaadin-boot/README.md

 Boots your Vaadin app in embedded Jetty from your `main()` method quickly and easily, **without Spring**.

 Tired of complexity of running your app as WAR from your IDE?
 Tired of using Spring Boot just to start your app in a simple way?
 Tired of constant debugging issues?
 Then this project is for you.
+From now on, you can use the free [Intellij Community](https://www.jetbrains.com/idea/download) to develop your projects.

 ## Using In Your Apps